muratk3n/thirdwave/en/tweets/2020/week27a.md

 Udacity; coulda added a little object icon for the thing moving in physics_sim and make 3D plotting explicit.
 And all that RL junk..
 Barf.
-You bastardized the topic u were trying to teach.
+You bastardized the main topic of that example.

 ---